pglass/how-do-i-locust/README.md

 [Locust](https://locust.io/) generates load and does pretty much nothing else.
 It comes with a web server with UI controls out of the box.
-It can also run in a single-master, multiple-slave configuration in which the slaves generate load and the master aggregates reports from the slaves.
+It can also run in a single-master, multiple-worker configuration in which the workers generate load and the master aggregates reports from the workers.

 You write a locust file, which is just regular python file